We care about privacy. Collected data is only stored in your instance of Home Assistant.

 Screenshot of Home Assistant showing a school, work and home zone and two people.

 The device tracker component offers presence detection for Home Assistant.
 It supports three different methods for presence detection: scan for connected devices on the local network, scan for Bluetooth devices within range, and connect to third-party service.

-Scanning for connected devices is easy to setup.
-See the instructions for our supported routers or scan the network using nmap.
-This approach does have its limitations, however: it will only be able to detect if a device is at home, and iPhones may show as not home inaccurately (as iPhones disconnect from WiFi if idle).
+Scanning for connected devices is easy to setup; options include supported routers and scanning the network using nmap.
+This approach does have its limitations, however: it will only be able to detect if a device is at home, and modern smartphones may show as not home inaccurately (as they disconnect from WiFi if idle).

 Home Assistant will know the location of your device if you are using a device tracker that reports a GPS location (such as OwnTracks, GPS Logger, the iOS app, and others).
 By setting up zones you will be able to add names to the locations of your devices.
 This way you can easily spot on the state page where the people in your house are and use it as triggers and conditions for automation.